cbernardo/kicad-patches/README.md

     the file to achieve the desired result.

 PATCHES:
+vrml_layer_pth.patch:
+    This patch adds plate-through holes to the exported VRML file and fixes potential segfaults arising from issues in the GLU tesselator.
+Known issue: plated holes on the board edge are not rendered well; see the pic_programmer demo project for an example of this.
+Plated holes on the edge of an interior cutout will produce even uglier results.

+DEPRECATED PATCHES:

 kicad_vrml_export.patch:
     This patch is a rewrite of the VRML export routine.
 The supporting code for VRML manipulation has been cleaned